Dutch Government Quits Over Child Benefits Scandal - UrduPoint

 Dutch Government Quits Over Child Benefits Scandal

-Dutch Prime Minister Mark Rutte's government resigned on Friday over a child benefits scandal, threatening political instability as the country battles the coronavirus pandemic
+Dutch Prime Minister Mark Rutte and his government resigned on Friday over a harrowing scandal that saw thousands of parents wrongly accused of child benefit fraud

-The Hague, (APP - UrduPoint / Pakistan Point News - 15th Jan, 2021 ) :Dutch Prime Minister Mark Rutte's government resigned on Friday over a child benefits scandal, threatening political instability as the country battles the coronavirus pandemic.
+The Hague, (APP - UrduPoint / Pakistan Point News - 15th Jan, 2021 ) :Dutch Prime Minister Mark Rutte and his government resigned on Friday over a harrowing scandal that saw thousands of parents wrongly accused of child benefit fraud.

-Thousands of parents were wrongly accused by Dutch authorities of fraudulently claiming child allowance, with many of them forced to pay back large amounts of money and ending up in financial ruin.
+Rutte, one of Europe's longest serving leaders, said he would stay on in a caretaker capacity until elections in March to avoid disrupting the fight against the coronavirus pandemic.

-The fact that some parents were targeted for investigation by tax officials because they had dual nationality also underscored long-standing criticisms of systemic racism in the Netherlands.
+The 53-year-old said the benefits system had gone "terribly wrong", with many innocent parents forced to pay back large amounts of money in child allowance and ending up financially ruined.

-Rutte -- one of Europe's longest-serving leaders, having been in power since 2010 -- said the cabinet would stay on in a caretaker role to oversee the response to Covid-19 until elections in mid-March.
+Some families were targeted for investigation by tax officials because they had dual nationality, underscoring longstanding criticisms of systemic racism in the Netherlands.

-"The buck stops here," Rutte told a press conference after a crisis meeting of his four-party coalition cabinet in The Hague.
+"The buck stops here," Rutte, the leader of the liberal VVD party, told a news conference after a meeting during which his four-party coalition cabinet unanimously decided they had to quit.

-"We are of one mind: if the whole system has failed, only joint responsibility can be borne.
-And that leads to the conclusion that I have just now offered the king the resignation of the entire cabinet."
-He added: "The rule of law must protect its citizens from an all-powerful government, and here that's gone terribly wrong."
-Rutte defended the decision to resign when the Netherlands is fighting the coronavirus pandemic, with the country facing a surge in cases of a new variant first found in Britain.
+"The rule of law must protect its citizens from an all-powerful government, and here that's gone terribly wrong.
+Mistakes have been made that have resulted in great injustice to thousands of parents."
+Rutte was booed as he cycled out of the government buildings in The Hague on his way to formally hand his resignation to Dutch King Willem-Alexander at the Huis ten Bosch Palace.

-"Our fight against coronavirus continues," said Rutte, adding that the caretaker cabinet would "do what is necessary in the interests of the country."
-Polls say his Freedom and Democracy Party would likely come first in the next elections, putting Rutte in line for a fourth term since 2010.
+However opinion polls say Rutte's party would likely come first in the elections due on March 17, with the public still backing his handling of the coronavirus crisis, putting him in line for a fourth term in office.

 Many were required to pay back benefits totalling tens of thousands of Euros (Dollars).
 Reports said several couples had split up as a result of the strain.